-Eleven authors will be attending LiterASIAN 2018.
-An eclectic blend of emerging and established writers, each individual brings their own style and voice to speak to the theme of Journey to the West: Writing Across the Pacific.
+Six authors will be attending LiterASIAN 2019.
+An eclectic blend of emerging and established writers, each individual brings their own style and voice to speak to the theme of Genesis: Writing Art into Life.

 Your book speaks to the Vietnamese diaspora.
 Even the title is taken from the name of the walled palace of Vietnam’s Nguyen dynasty.
 How did you trace the experiences, the insight, and the memories of your characters back to your own roots to the diaspora growing up in Canada?
 I share the roots of my… Continue reading Philip Huynh

 Born, raised and based in Vancouver, Filipino-Canadian author C. E. Gatchalian writes drama, poetry, fiction and non-fiction.
 His plays, which include Broken, Crossing, Claire and Motifs & Repetitions, have appeared on stages nationally and internationally, as well as on radio and television.
 Recent work includes his play for young audiences, People Like Vince, which was… Continue reading C.E.
 Gatchalian

 Sally Ito is a poet and fiction writer.
 She was born in Taber, Alberta, and currently lives in Winnipeg.
 She has published three books of poetry, Frogs in the Rain Barrel, A Season of Mercy, and Alert to Glory, as well as a collection of short stories called Floating Shore.
 Ito has also studied in… Continue reading Sally Ito